 Juliette Rogers’ research interests include 19th century French writers, particularly from the Belle Epoque (1880-1914), and the literature of francophone Quebec, especially contemporary women writers.
-She has published a number of articles in these areas, and her book, titled Career Stories: Belle Epoque Novels of Professional Development, was published in 2007 on Pennsylvania State Press.
-Professor Rogers is currently Editor in Chief of the scholarly journal Women in French Studies and is the recipient of a Fulbright Scholars research grant for 2018-19 to work with colleagues at the Université de Lille in France.
-She is also working on a new book about women writers from Quebec.
+She has published a number of articles in these areas, and her book, titled Career Stories: Belle Epoque Novels of Professional Development, was published in 2007 on Pennsylvania State University Press.
+In 2018-2019, she was a Fulbright Research Scholar and conducted research on women writers from northern France at the Université de Lille.

 BA: Oberlin College

 PhD: Duke University